jaime-gg/movie-night/README.md

 ## Tech Stack

-- What languages is it written with:
+- What languages is it written with: HTML, CSS, JavaScript

 - What libraries are used: